pavandamdhar8/Minutes-of-Meeting/README.md

-# MOM Tracker – Meeting & Task Management System
+# MoM Tracker – Minutes of Meeting Tracker

 A comprehensive Meeting and Task Management System built using **PHP**, **MySQL**, and **XAMPP**.
 MOM Tracker empowers **Admins** and **Employees** to efficiently manage meetings, assign and track tasks, mark attendance, share notes, and receive timely notifications via system alerts and email.